mtgsquad/MTGSquad-Bot-Hosting/index.md

 ### Free Tier?

-In Free Tier You Have To Install JTmaveryk's [Chrome Extension](https://chrome.google.com/webstore/detail/discord-bot-client/dighjoofcdkhjloaeakagmfnbiehebbb) To Access [The Discord Bot Control Panel](http://discordbotclient.jtmaveryk.repl.co/).
-Now You Can Use The Bot Client.
-If You Want Free Tier Automated Then Please Leave Me An Email, [bot.hosting@mtgsquad.tk](mailto:bot.hosting@mtgsquad.tk), Put In The Commands You Need In The Email.
-Make Sure That You Have Added Your Bot User To The Discord Server You Need It In.
-Make Sure You Give The Bot Token As Well.
+We Are Planning On Making Free Tier Easier To Get, You Can Still Get It By Leaving Me An Email [Here.](mailto:bot.hosting@mtgsquad.tk).

 ### Support or Contact